Dakar Launches West Africa’s First Municipal Bond

 It is clear that significant changes are needed in urban economic and financial governance, planning and management arrangements to develop the capacity of cities to finance and provide essential infrastructure and services.
 Otherwise, it will be nearly impossible for municipalities and urban utilities to cope with the increased demands of urbanisation.

 As we have seen in cities throughout Africa, what happens then is that a city’s fiscal health deteriorates and it is unable to finance needed investments.
 Assets are not operated or maintained; balance sheets are unable to sustain debt needed to improve service delivery; and the city is unable to raise capital for infrastructure investments.

 This deteriorating situation is most visible in the continued growth of informal settlements and slums, where services are frequently provided through inefficient, expensive parallel systems that fill the gaps created by public authority and market failures.

 Hopefully, the occasion of Dakar’s bond issuance will also help focus the municipal financing debate on where it is most needed: a sustained emphasis on financial governance and continued dialogue on new, creative ways for cities to close their infrastructure gaps.

-Bond issuances and accessing commercial finance must be viewed within the larger context of decentralisation.
-The central idea is that city infrastructure is created more efficiently when cities are empowered to plan, design and pay for the assets created.
+City infrastructure is created more efficiently when cities and local governments are empowered to plan, design and pay for the assets created.